-Upon receiving the financial aid forms from your university, as mentioned in the question above, CIS will review the forms, and then invoice your son and daughter for the difference in the cost of program and the loans he or she is receiving.
-Your child will be responsible for paying any difference in cost before she goes abroad.
+Upon receiving the financial aid forms from your university, as mentioned in the question above, CISabroad will review the forms, and then invoice your son and daughter for the difference in the cost of program and the loans he or she is receiving.
+Your student will be responsible for paying any difference in cost before he or she goes abroad.

-While my child is abroad, what should they do if they have questions or a problem?
+While my student is abroad, what should he or she do if there are questions or problems?

 We are always a phone call or email away and will gladly assist students during the time they are abroad.
-However, due to time differences and distance we find that it is much easier for students to work with the international office at the university abroad.
-Often, we have found that a problem can be resolved within minutes by working with the international office.
-Prior to leaving, we will supply your student with local and university contacts and advise them on the best person to contact in a particular situation.
-All our partner universities are extremely helpful and accessible.
+We maintain a 24/7 emergency phone for overseas emergencies.
+However, due to time differences and distance we find that it is much easier for students to work with our on-site staff in-country.

-A quality that sets us apart is our genuine individual attention, which is apparent in our personal service from the time your son/daughter start looking for information until he/she arrives home again.
+A quality that sets us apart is personalize support we offer, which is apparent in our personal service from the time your son/daughter starts looking for information until he/she arrives home again.

-Furthermore, one of our goals here at CIS is to keep study abroad affordable for as many students as possible, so we strive to keep our prices low.
-One way we do this is by limiting the excursions included in our program packages and fees so that students have control over where, when, with whom, and for what cost they make special trips.
+Furthermore, one of our goals here at CISabroad is to keep study abroad affordable for as many students as possible, so we strive to keep our costs as reasonable as possible.

-You might find it helpful to review the prospective student or other FAQs pages.
-Or, we also recommend that you that you consider ordering “The Parent’s Guide to Study Abroad” as published by NAFSA: Association of International Educators.
+You might find it helpful to review the rest of our website.
+And we also recommend that you that you consider ordering “The Parent’s Guide to Study Abroad” as published by NAFSA: Association of International Educators.
 It is a very useful and helpful guide and many parents who have read it comment positively about it.
-You may also be interested in reviewing the contents in our online store.